defc0n1/smartcontract-playground/Readme.md

 ## Deployment

-Currently deployment is done wyth the script prepare.sh which removes the lines breaks, creates an initial JavaScript file that creates the contract
+Currently deployment is done with the script prepare.sh which removes the lines breaks, creates an initial JavaScript file that creates the contract

 ```javascript